-Cloud Router uses Border Gateway Protocol (BGP) to exchange routes between your Virtual Private Cloud network and your on-premises network.
+Cloud Router uses Border Gateway Protocol (BGP) to exchange routes between your Virtual Private Cloud (VPC) network and your on-premises network.
 On Cloud Router, you configure an interface and a BGP peer for your on-premises router.
 The interface and BGP peer configuration together form a BGP session.

 - A Classic VPN tunnel using dynamic routing

-- An interconnect attachment (VLAN) for a Dedicated Interconnect
+- A VLAN attachment for Dedicated Interconnect

-- An interconnect attachment (VLAN) for a Partner Interconnect
+- A VLAN attachment for Partner Interconnect

-The following sections provide links describing how to configure BGP sessions for each different type of interface:
+The following sections provide links describing how to configure BGP sessions for each different type of interface.

 - For HA VPN tunnels, see Creating an HA VPN to a peer VPN gateway or Creating an HA VPN to another HA VPN gateway.